Cynthia Dukich, MFA

 Academic Advisor and Coordinator at the Ronald E. McNair Scholar Program

-Cori Jaeger completed her Master of Fine Arts in Fiction at Eastern and two years as a McNair GSA.
-She is thrilled to be coming on in a year-round role to support students through the research and application processes!
+Cori Jaeger completed her Master of Fine Arts in Fiction at Eastern in 2021.
+After two years as a McNair graduate student assistant, she is thrilled to be coming on in a year-round role to support students through the research and application processes!
 She has followed a meandering path to get here - from managing a children’s toy store, to an MEd in Elementary Education, to running a summer camp for LGBTQ youth and youth of LGBTQ families, to wholesaling scarves to boutiques, and then back to teaching.
-She also did community organizing for racial justice for over 6 years in Seattle and is starting to make connections with the racial justice work here in Spokane.
+She also did community organizing for racial justice for over 6 years in Seattle and is working to make connections with the racial justice work here in Spokane as well.
 She is excited to support McNair students however possible and is always down to talk about great TV, teaching/facilitating, young adult novels, summer camp and youth work, sci-fi/fantasy, or just how you are doing.